Priyankasaggu11929/priyankasaggu11929.github.io/jouranl.md

 <sub>***[09:48 am] A good start of the day...***</sub>

 <sub>Watched a video about [evening routine of Tim Ferris](https://www.youtube.com/watch?v=eLYqhezACpc).
 I really have no idea if I could follow it any time soon in my life, but maybe someday I can come up with my own version of it.
-(Sadly, I'm missing the idea around that video and getting highly deviated towards working hard to get that much of luxury life someday.
-Yes, that's my plan :D )</sub>
+(Sadly, I'm missing the idea around that video and getting highly deviated towards *working hard* to get that much of luxury life someday.
+Actually yes, that *is* my plan :D )</sub>

 <sub>Today's good feed happened just out of nowhere.
 I was reading one of the tweets around #100daysofJobSearch, and I found this *Ramit Sethi's* video on [How to write a Winning Resume](https://www.youtube.com/watch?v=_0fjkKCsM1w) in one of the threads.
 Although, I didn't see myself writing a new resume anytime before watching this video.
 Now, I think I'll definitely go back and check where I can improve (While I'm actually a little happy with the way my current resume is, because I see that also includes a little narrative.
 Certainly, I don't think that is the best one, but definitely the best one I've come up with, so far & feel quite confident while sharing.
 I'm actually looking forward to improving it with the learnings from *Ramit Sethi's* (dated) resume.
 Yes, his dated resume also speaks a *looot*.)</sub>